 Andrew Nusca is an author, editor, host, journalist, and media executive.

 He is best known as a longtime top editor at FORTUNE, where he led digital editorial operations (website, newsletters, social media) and co-chaired Brainstorm Tech, the business icon’s annual, invite-only technology summit in Aspen.
-He also served as the first-ever executive editor at Morning Brew, the Insider Inc-owned media startup, where he led and expanded its portfolio of consumer brands, including its eponymous flagship title.
-He recently served as editor-in-chief of Activision Blizzard King, where he directed editorial for the entertainment giant’s nearly 400 million gamers, and is currently ABK’s senior director of corporate content.
+From 2021 to 2022 he served as the first-ever executive editor at Morning Brew, the Insider Inc-owned media startup, where he led and expanded its portfolio of consumer brands, including its eponymous flagship title.
+From 2023 to 2024 he served as senior director and editor-in-chief at Activision Blizzard, directing editorial for the entertainment giant’s nearly 400 million gamers.

 His work has appeared in GQ, Men’s Vogue, Money, New York, New York Daily News, Popular Mechanics, Time, and others.
 He has appeared on camera for ABC, Bloomberg TV, CBS, CNBC, Fox News, and more.
 The 2015 Fortune cover story “The Age of Unicorns,” which he edited, marked an iconic moment in Silicon Valley history.
 His pyrotechnic 2016 onstage interview of WeWork CEO Adam Neumann at Fortune Brainstorm Tech was featured in the closing credits of the 2022 Apple TV+ series “WeCrashed.”
 His 2016 and 2017 profiles of Microsoft CEO Satya Nadella and Nvidia CEO Jensen Huang, respectively, are definitive accounts of two tech industry titans.